Niobe Fritillary (Argynnis niobe)

 There is possible confusion between eris and cleodoxa, the southern form of adippe, although I have generally found eris to be buff with some orange and cleodoxa to be more strongly orange-yellow.
 Cleodoxa does not appear to occur in Provence, in my experience.

 Niobe is an early emerger compared to adippe and aglaja, appearing in May.
-It is also seems to a more southerly distribution whereas adippe and aglaja do not seem to occur in the far south of Var on the Mediterranean coastal regions.
+It is also seems to have a more southerly distribution whereas adippe and aglaja do not seem to occur in the far south of Var (south of the A8 motorway) and in the Mediterranean coastal regions.

 ref sex